oroinc/documentation/backend/security/example.rst

 Access Levels and Ownership (Example)
 =====================================

-The following sections provide some insight on how the ACL checks work.
-It is assumed that there are two organizations, *Main Organization* and *Second Organization*.
-The *Main Organization* contains the *Main Business Unit*, *Second Organization* contains *Second Business Unit*.
-*Child Business Unit* is a subordinate of *Second Business Unit*.
+The following sections provide some insight into how the ACL checks work.
+Suppose there are two organizations, *Main Organization* and *Second Organization*.
+The *Main Organization* contains the *Main Business Unit*, *Second Organization* contains *Second Business Unit*. *Child Business Unit* is a subordinate of *Second Business Unit*.
 Additionally, the following users have been created:

 +--------+-------------------------+--------------------------+------------------------+
 | User   | Created in Organization | Created in Business Unit | Assigned to            |